VirginiaEzemaduakor/VirginiaEzemaduakor/README.md

-I am a data analyst skilled in harnessing various tools and technologies to gather, structure, and scrutinize data to empower strategic decision-making.
+I am a data analyst with experience in using various tools and technologies to collect, organize, and analyze data to inform business decisions.
   - 🌱 I’m skilled in Data Analytics, Data Quality, Data Visualization and programming
   - 👯 I’m currently open to remote and on-site freelance and permanent roles that involves transformation of large data to compile the data into actionable insights to allow
         evidence-based decision making